 - Preparing a detailed inventory of items to be moved

-- Labeling all moving boxes and each piece of furniture with coded stickers to account
+- Labeling all moving boxes and each piece of furniture with coded stickers to account for every one

-- Loading your properly packed and inventoried moving boxes and items into the moving
+- Loading your properly packed and inventoried moving boxes and items into the moving truck

 - Providing a Bill of Lading (a shipping contract) authorizing transport of your possessions